AdriRRP/simracing-virtual-mentor/README.md

    This will set up the MongoDB database and start the backend and frontend services.

 3. **Access the application:**
-   Once the services are running, the backend should be accessible at http://localhost:8000.
+   Once the services are running, the frontend should be accessible at http://localhost:8000.

 ## Usage